-This light and fluffy Belgian Waffle recipe is so easy to make from scratch.
-Try adding fruit or other toppings and I think you will find that you will never need another waffle recipe!
+This light and fluffy homemade Belgian Waffle recipe is so easy to make from scratch.
+Try adding fruit or other toppings and I think you’ll find you will never need another waffle recipe!

 Different Belgian waffle pans cook square, rectangular, or round waffles.

-- Separate the eggs, dividing the whites and yolks into two different large mixing bowls.
-Be careful not to get any yellow egg yolk in with the egg whites or they wont beat to stiff peaks properly.
-Use a hand mixer to beat the egg whites on high speed until they form stiff peaks.
+Whip Egg Whites: Separate the egg whites and yolks into two different mixing bowls.
+(Be careful not to get any yellow egg yolk in with the egg whites or they wont beat to stiff peaks properly).
+Use a hand mixer to beat the egg whites until they form stiff peaks.

-Yes, these homemade waffles freeze really well!
-Allow them to cool completely, and then store them in a freezer-safe ziplock bag for up to 3 months.
-To reheat, warm in the microwave for 15 seconds, and then add to the toaster for 1-2 minutes, until crisp.
+To Freeze: Allow waffles to cool completely, then store in a freezer-safe ziplock bag for up to 3 months.
+Rewarm in the toaster or microwave.

 - Classic French Toast